 1. Response Time (SLA - Service Level Agreement)

 Standard language says "reasonable time."
-That's meaningless - I've seen "reasonable" interpreted as four hours.
+That's meaningless - owners commonly report "reasonable" being interpreted as four hours.
 Push for specifics: 30 minutes to 1 hour for entrapments (depending on regular hours vs. overtime), 3-4 hours for routine service calls during business hours.

 These are realistic commitments from good regional service companies.
 Note: if you write these response times into the contract as guaranteed commitments, expect the service company to charge a premium.
 For high-class office buildings or department stores, that premium is often justified.